JetBrains/kotlin-web-site/docs/topics/js/js-react.md

        }
    }
    ```

-   With the help of Kotlin CSS DSLs that allows to change styles dynamically, the color of the button is changed using
+   With the help of Kotlin CSS DSL that make it possible to change styles dynamically, you can change the color of the button using
    a basic Kotlin `if` expression.

 ### Move video lists to the application state